Thinking Differently About Culture – Part One

 How often do potentially expansive discussions devolve into people sharing from experience and expertise rather than thinking critically and generating new or original ideas?

-A couple of months ago in Melbourne, Australia, 35 people from at least 20 different organisations came together to discuss how to enable positive cultural evolution in our organisations and worlds.
+Insight from a workshop we ran in 2019, 35 people from at least 20 different organisations came together to discuss how to enable positive cultural evolution in our organisations and worlds.
 If the ideas and principles that emerged from discussions ever came into being, we would have a substantially different world to live in.

 To enable a conversation where new ideas could flourish, participants were invited to stretch their thinking beyond their current or past ways of thinking and operating.
 Prior to the discussions, we shared a number of concepts, principles and frameworks to support this: